 Kernel modules: nouveau, nvidia_current_drm, nvidia_current

-You may not have noticed but now on your desktop you will have an app called nvidia-settings with which you can set your graph.
+You may not have noticed but now on your desktop you will have an app called nvidia-settings to configure your graphics card.

 In addition if you want to see from the command line information of your GPU NVIDIA you have at your disposal the following command: